howtographql/howtographql/content/frontend/angular-apollo/5-authentication.md

 }
 ```

-Let's take close look again to understand what's going on:
+Let's take a close look again to understand what's going on:

 1. You first create the typescript class called `AuthService ` that will manage the authentication and be injected in the `src/app/app.module.ts`'s `providers`.
 2. Now you define the `userId` property where will save the user id received from the backend.
 3. Then you declare the `_isAuthenticated` stream where we will push the authentication state changes
 4. You provide next the `isAuthenticated` observable to listen to the `_isAuthenticated` stream
 5. Afterwards, you declare `saveUserData` method to save the data coming from the backend in the local storage and the service itself
-6. Then, you define `setUserId`, the actual method that will the user id in the service and dispatch to all listeners that the user is authenticated (through the `next` method in `_isAuthenticated`)
+6. Then, you define `setUserId`, the actual method that will set the user id in the service and dispatch to all listeners that the user is authenticated (through the `next` method in `_isAuthenticated`)
-7. Now, you provide the `logout` method to log out the user by removing user data from local storage ,  the service and dispatching to all listeners that the user is not authenticated
+7. Now, you provide the `logout` method to log out the user by removing user data from local storage,  the service and dispatching to all listeners that the user is not authenticated
-7. In the end, you declare the `autoLogin` method to log automatically the user if a token is already stored in the localStorage.
+7. In the end, you declare the `autoLogin` method to log the user automatically if a token is already stored in the localStorage.

 Note, don't forgot to inject `AuthService` in `app.module.ts`: